-- Check your child's folder every day for important notes and help them with their homework.
-This will show your child that you are interested in what he/she is doing in school and that homework is also an important part of learning.
+- Check your child's folder daily for important notes and help them with their homework.
+This will show your child that you are interested in what he/she is doing in school and that homework is also an essential part of learning.

 - Keep open communication with your child, your child's teacher, and the school.
 Any questions or concerns can only be addressed when we talk openly.

 Physical Education: Physical education is an essential part of any K-4 curriculum.
-Our students are exposed to a wide variety of activities and games that will help promote lifelong physical activity.
-They are also taught how to display good sportsmanship.
+Our students are exposed to various activities and games that will help promote lifelong physical activity.
+Over the school year, students participate in activities demonstrating their understanding of various locomotor, non-locomotor, and ballistic skills.
 In our K-4 physical education program, there is an emphasis placed on effort and attitude rather than winning and losing.
-K-2 students are exposed to basic motor skills as well as the basic skills needed to play different activities.
-3rd and 4th graders are taught more complex skills with an emphasis on teamwork, cooperation, and communication.

-ENL - English as a New Language Program: The goal of the English as a New Language Program is to ensure English Language Learners acquire and develop English proficiency through rigorous curriculum, research-based teaching strategies, and social/emotional support.
-Languages and cultures of ELLs are respected and valued while learning about and becoming part of American culture.
+ENL - English as a New Language Program: The goal of the English as a New Language Program is to ensure English Language Learners acquire and develop English proficiency through a rigorous curriculum, research-based teaching strategies, and social/emotional support.
+The languages and cultures of ELLs are respected and valued while learning about and becoming part of American culture.

 Title 1 Reading and Math Intervention: The reading and math intervention team consists of specialized teachers in literacy and mathematics.
 They provide academic support for all classrooms in the school.
-This may include both small group instruction and additional integrated instruction.
-Syracuse Academy of Science Elementary uses Accelerated Math, Leveled Literacy Intervention Program, and STAR assessments to help fill in any gaps students may have.
-Our goal is to challenge students to overcome their learning obstacles and help each student feel empowered and capable in their education.
+This may include both small-group instruction and additional integrated instruction.
+Syracuse Academy of Science Elementary uses Accelerated Math, Leveled Literacy Intervention Program, and STAR assessments to help fill in student gaps.
+Our goal is to challenge students to overcome their learning obstacles and help them feel empowered and capable in their education.